sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

 But using `Any` is still type safe here, because we have strong type restriction when constructing `OrderedEffect`

 Free monad is powerful, but it also has limitation.
-We can not use Free monad with multiple ADT at one time, which mean we need to unifiy the type of differnt ADT and merge the `runF`, then can use Free monad.
+We can not use Free monad with multiple ADT at one time, which mean we need to unify the type of different ADT and merge the `runF`, then can use Free monad.
-There are some techniques can help us to do this, such as [Eff](https://github.com/atnos-org/eff).
+There are some techniques can help us do this, such as [Eff](https://github.com/atnos-org/eff).

-Hope this blog can help you to understand Free monad, have fun in the sea of FP!
+Hope this blog can help you understand Free monad, have fun in the sea of FP!